Amrishaa1/Disease-prediction-based-on-air-pollutants/README.md

-# Air Pollution Based Disease Prediction System
+# Air Pollutants Based Disease Prediction System

 This project is a desktop-based machine learning application that predicts diseases based on city-specific air pollutant data (PM2.5, PM10, NO₂, and SO₂).
 It uses a trained Random Forest model and provides a user-friendly GUI built with Tkinter.